Kristal-g/kristal-g.github.io/_posts/2021-05-08-SYSRET_Shellcode.md

 <br/>

 ## Technical background
-A disclamer here: this topic is pretty big and I'm not going to cover every little detail all in here.
-So I highly encourage taking a look in the bottom of this post at the list of great reference articles that I've used.
+A disclaimer here: this topic is pretty big and I'm not going to cover every little detail all in here.
+So I highly encourage taking a look at the bottom of this post at the list of great reference articles that I've used.

 My testing was on a Windows 10 version 2004 build 19041.685 as the Guest machine running on Hyper-V.

-The most common way for user mode to interact with kernel code is by **issuing a system call**.
+The most common way for user-mode to interact with kernel code is by **issuing a system call**.
-Moreover, in high probability that's where our abusable kernel vulnerability will be at (in case of LPE) so we will assume our shellcode runs in a context of a system call.
+Moreover, in a high probability that's where our abusable kernel vulnerability will be at (in the case of LPE) so we will assume our shellcode runs in a context of a system call.
 There are two ways to issue a system call - the `syscall` and the `int 2e` opcodes.
 The choice is based on the _SystemCall_ field in the _SharedUserData_ struct.
 ![](/assets/images/sysret_shellcode/ntdll_systemcall_small.jpg)

 I'll say that it's safe to assume the `syscall` instruction will be used unless one of the following conditions apply:
 * The system is 32bit (`syscall` is long mode instruction)
-* Credential Guard feature is enabled - because it's virtualization based and the hypervisor can handle the `int` instruction better
+* Credential Guard feature is enabled - because it's virtualization-based and the hypervisor can handle the `int` instruction better

 The main reason there was a move to `syscall` is that it has a much lower overhead than the `int 2e`.
-It might seems like irrelevant dump of information but we must know about these details in order to implement ourself the switching back to usermode from kernelmode.
+It might seem like an irrelevant dump of information but we must know about these details to implement the switching back to usermode from kernelmode ourselves.

 Let's assume we're on a host that's using `syscall`.
 So how does that work?